tate11/OdooXmlRpc/README.md

 -----------
 XmlRpc Web Service Client .NET is a C# implementation of XML-RPC, a popular protocol that uses XML over HTTP to implement remote procedure calls.
-This implementation can be used in .NET 4.5
+This implementation can be used in .NET 4.6
-This software was tested with Odoo ERP 8 and 11 Examples are available in the sandbox folder.
+This software was tested with Odoo ERP 8 and 11

 Features